 Ser Committee What Councillors need to Know Significant majority of positive responses 1.
 1 Disagree response regarding insufficient time allocated to the course.
 No suggestions for improvement Information Governance and Data Protection Majority of positive responses (75%) Comments included: Too many slides with too much information, some very small writing, and unsupported with hard copies to enable this to be followed.
-It felt that the organisations requirements were being delivered, without ensuring that participants are adequately able to implement what's being taught in the way they 2. make use of their technology or handle their case work.
+It felt that the organisations requirements were being delivered, without ensuring that participants are adequately 2. able to implement what's being taught in the way they make use of their technology or handle their case work.
+Keping to time Suggestions on how we can improve this learning apportunity.
 Suggestions on how we can improve this learning opportunity included: Provide different levels of course depending on expertise of participants.
 Follow up with dedicated one to one support.
 Perhaps some more examples scenarios/case studies to illustrate and application of relevant legislation Supporting Equality in Cardiff's Diverse Communities Majority of positive responses (75%) Aspect/s of this training course could be improved?
-It was a bit unfortunate that there was such a long discussion about the difficulties in belonging different. discussion about the difficulties in balancing different 3. strands of diversity.
-It didn't seem quite the right place to J. have that discussion, as lots of attendees would have been coming across some of this for the first time.
-Other suggestions on how we can improve this learning 16 (because often they are balancing attending with other work commitments I just wonder if it might be occasionally reintroducing the officers for latecomers Corporate Parenting All positive comments with Agree or Strongly agree with all 4. categories No suggestions for improvement Safeguarding 5.
-Significant majority of positive responses 1 Disagree response regarding active participation Licensing Committee All positive comments with Agree or Strongly agree with all 6. categories No suggestions for improvement
+It was a bit unfortunate that there was such a long discussion about the difficulties in balancing different strands of diversity.
+It didn't seem quite the right place to 3. have that discussion, as lots of attendees would have been coming across some of this for the first time.
+Other suggestions on how we can improve this learning If you are consistently getting people coming a little late.
+If you are consistently getting people coming a little late (because often they are balancing attending with other work commitments I just wonder if it might be occasionally reintroducing the officers for latecomers Corporate Parenting All positive comments with Agree or Strongly agree with all 4. categories No suggestions for improvement Safeguarding 5.
+Significant majority of positive responses 1 Disagree response regarding active participation Licensing Committee 6.
+All positive comments with Agree or Strongly agree with all 0. categories No suggestions for improvement

-T

 Public Protection Committee

 7. All positive comments with Agree or Strongly agree with all

-/ . categories
+categories

 No suggestions for improvement

 8. Cabinet

-0. No feedback

-Planning Committee
+No feedback Planning Committee

-9. No feedback
+9. Planning Committee ■ No feedback

-40 Governance and Audit Committee
+Governance and Audit Committee

 10. No feedback

 Member Services and MES

 11. Significant majority of positive responses

-No suggestions for improvement
+''' No suggestions for improvement

 Personal Safety and Security

 Significant majority of positive responses

 Suggestions for improvement

 12. Ask attendees which groups or individuals were they

-1 concerned about.
+concerned about.

 Overly negative picture from presenter

 Room was too hot and stuffy

 The Constitution and Committee Procedures

 13. Significant majority of positive responses

 No suggestions for improvement

 Support for Members

-Majority of positive responses
+14. Majority of positive responses

-14. Suggestions for improvement
+Suggestions for improvement Its good keep it up

 o Its good keep it up

-Introduction to Scrutiny

-4.5 All positive comments with Agree or Strongly agree with all
+Introduction to Scrutiny All positive comments with Agree or Strongly agree with all

 15. categories

 No suggestions for improvement

-40 Multi-location meetings
+Multi-location meetings

 16. No feedback

 47 City Tour

 17. No feedback

 Performance Management and Data Strategy

 18. Significant majority of positive responses

 No suggestions for improvement

-10 Preparation for the Annual Meeting of Council
+19. Preparation for the Annual Meeting of Council

-19. No feedback
+10. No feedback

 Planning for Members

 20. Significant majority of positive responses

 No suggestions for improvement

 Local Government Finance

-04 All positive comments with Agree or Strongly agree with all
+21. All positive comments with Agree or Strongly agree with all categories.

-21. categories

-No suggestions for improvement
+categories No suggestions for improvement

-Child Friendly Cardiff
+No suggestions for improvement Child Friendly Cardiff

 22. All positive comments with Agree or Strongly agree with all

 categories

--
+1 2012 3211 32